mdavids/rfc/content/draft-davids-forsalereg-19.md

 Implementation Note: Some DNS query tools return DNS records in presentation format, rather than the underlying RDATA content.
 Parsers of the ABNF in this document **MUST** ensure they operate on the raw TXT RDATA content, not its escaped presentation format [@RFC1035, (see) section 5.1].
-If, for some reason, the TXT RDATA consists of multiple character-strings, they **SHOULD** be concatenated into a single contiguous string prior to being interpreted as a UTF-8 encoded value matching the ABNF.
+If the TXT RDATA consists of multiple character-strings, they **SHOULD** be concatenated into a single contiguous string prior to being interpreted as a UTF-8 encoded value matching the ABNF.